Itiviti/gradle-ikvm-plugin/README.md

       // Below values have sensible defaults but can be overriden

-      // Where will the assebly be generated destinationDir = jar.destinationDir
+      // Where will the assembly be generated destinationDir = jar.destinationDir

       // Assembly name